 It is also possible that the Bouldens were early car owners, which would have eased the difficulty of living in remote Wedgwood.
 Mr. Boulden’s work was in the delivery business, listed on the census of 1910 as an “expressman” and on the census of 1920 he was listed as a truck driver.
 By 1930 both Mr. Boulden and his younger son George were associated with an oil company and a chain of gas stations.
 In 1930 George was 25 years old and he operated the Boyer Service Station at 24th & Boyer in Montlake.

 In early Wedgwood there was no electricity or city water supply.
 When house lots were sold, the boundaries of the lot were to be marked.
 Homeowners would decide how to place their new house on the lot according to where the water source (a well) would be, and where streets would be at some future time when streets were put through.
-In the case of the Bouldens’ house in 1907 a mistake was made, because the Bouldens’ house was later found to be placed partly out into what became NE 80th Street.
+In the case of the Bouldens’ house in 1907 a mistake was made, because the Bouldens’ house was later found to be placed partly out over the property line into what became NE 80th Street.
 The neighborhood was still in unincorporated King County and had a very rural aspect, so no one did anything about the house until the growing years of the 1950s when NE 80th Street was to be officially put through on that block.